IoTcloudServe/Rama4-Model/dynamic-traffic-assignment-kasemrat/2021-02-05-09-37-42/readme.md

 Remove common routes
 =============================================================================
-If users want to reduce some routes that are duplicated, users can use remove_commonRoutes.py.
+If users want to reduce some routes that are duplicated, users can use **remove_commonRoutes.py**.
 Input file is the generated route file from randomTrips.py.
-Output file is removeCommonRoutes.rou.xml.
+Output file is **removeCommonRoutes.rou.xml**.
 Users can run by clicking **removeCommonRoutes.bat** file.

 Sampling using routeSampler
 =============================================================================